Auditing Crypto Fair Value: Principal Market and the Hierarchy (2026)

 Auditing Crypto Fair Value

-- ASU 2023-08 made fair value mandatory in scope → valuation now moves the balance sheet and net income every period.
+- ASU 2023-08 made fair value mandatory in scope, so valuation now moves the balance sheet and net income every period.

-- Fair value = price in the principal market (greatest volume/activity the entity can access), else the most advantageous market (ASC 820 / IFRS 13).
+- Fair value is the price in the principal market (greatest volume and activity the entity can access), or the most advantageous market absent one (ASC 820 / IFRS 13).

 - The fair-value hierarchy (Level 1/2/3) is an evidenced conclusion, not a default to "Level 1, top quote."

-- Auditors test pricing source, market, measurement date/time, methodology consistency (AICPA practice aid, non-authoritative).
+- Auditors test the pricing source, the market, the measurement date and time, and methodology consistency (per the non-authoritative AICPA practice aid).

 - A single hand-picked exchange print per period is a valuation-assertion weakness.